 Photographer Lasse Lecklin has been documenting changes related to the environment, especially in the arctic areas, for almost ten years.
 Lecklin has been working in Iceland regularly since 2016, and Iceland and its disappearing glaciers are at the centre of the artworks Lecklin is showing at the Forever Changes exhibition, which is organised in Glasgow.

-Forever Changes is open until the end of January 2022 at Street Level Photoworks in Glasgow.
+Forever Changes is open until the 27th of February 2022 at Street Level Photoworks in Glasgow.

 We spoke with Lasse Lecklin about the way he works, the role of art in climate issues, as well as what he himself wants to express with his art.